zhutoutoutousan/A-study-note-as-a-beginner/language/_log-L.md/log-L-T_gen.md

 # log
+Consider move the exam transcript to other sections
 ## 2021/8/24 Partial review of Shanghai advanced interpretation test(1) Score: 92.5+?*5(150)/300 --> Expectation: 220+
 - Section 1
   - **Part A: Spot dictation(30m)** Score: 25.5/30